ORNL-RSEI/SMDemoBioref/PreventativeMaintenance.md

 #### End of Shift Summary

 Process engineers would record qualitative and quantitative data at the end of their shifts while the Biorefinery was in campaign operation.
 The data were used by the next shift to understand the status of operation.
 In addition, the data were helpful in writing Campaign Summaries once the Campaign was complete.
-All temperatures are provided in degrees Fahrenheit, and all pressures are provided in pound per square inch.
+All temperatures are provided in degrees Fahrenheit, and all pressures are provided in pound per square inch unless described otherwise.
 Data: [PM02.csv](PM/PM02.csv)

 *Summary Table*